-Pregnant women
+- Pregnant women

-Are you wondering what the long-term effect of exposure to wildfire is?
-There is a range of long-term problems that PM 2.5 air pollution can cause, including a greater risk of stroke and heart disease, as well as increased inflammation.
+There is also a range of long-term problems that PM 2.5 air pollution can cause, including a greater risk of stroke and heart disease, as well as increased inflammation.

 A study conducted in 2019 showed that babies exposed to smoke while they were in the womb had a slightly decreased birth weight, which can cause problems for them in their infancy and later in life.
 The study also concluded that exposure to wildfire smoke during their second trimester is often associated with pre-term birth.